• Skip to primary navigation

 Harira is a famous Moroccan food usually served with chebakia during Ramadan.

 Harira is enjoyed year-round but it is mostly famous during Ramadan.
-My friend told me that she does not consider her iftar table complete without harira.
+My friend told me that she does not consider her iftar table complete without Harira.
 It can be made with lamb, beef, or chicken but not fish.
-Skip the meat for a vegan harira version or try this vegan easy Middle Eastern lentil soup, it is so delicious.
+Skip the meat for a vegan Harira version, or try this vegan Egyptian lentil soup; it is so delicious.

 Jump to: